 Generally, at this age, the zoomies of the puppy years should decrease overall.
 They certainly are hyper for longer than some of the other dog breeds and can still get a little crazy even when grown up.
 It’s possible as well that their physical energy may calm down when they find a way to speak up about whatever’s bothering them.

 Yes, Goldendoodles are hyper dogs, but they will calm down with age.
 Helping your hyperactive Goldendoodle requires patience and calmness on your part, as well.
-The upside of spending the extra time with your puppy is that you will form an amazing bond as he grows!
+The upside of spending extra time with your pup is that you will form an amazing bond as he grows!